jgonzalezfer/jgonzalez/content/projects/Serilama.md

 company: 'Serilama'
 showInProjects: true
 ---

-Custom WordPress theme and e-commerce site built with Timber and WooCommerce for blistabloc, a start-up selling the only reactive shoe insert that prevents blisters from forming.
+Custom WordPress theme for Serilama, a logistics and product distribution start-up.